 Video Game: Virtua Fighter

-is a successful 3D Fighting Game
+is a long-run Fighting Game

 The game's story is about the dealings of the mysterious corporation, Judgment Six (J6) who holds the World Fighting Tournament as a front to create the ultimate fighter.
 The game's star is Akira Yuki a Hot-Blooded

 martial artist seeking to fight worthy opponents and perfect his fighting style.
 A major recurring storyline in the game is with J6's involvement with some of the other competitors.
 Kage-Maru's mother, Tsukikage, is turned into Dural, the final boss of the series.
 Sarah and Vanessa are both kidnapped by J6, the latter used to make the newer version of Dural after Kage saved his mother.

 Compared to other fighting game franchises, Virtua Fighter